Cat How-To, Cat Parents, Catvice Column, Guest Blogs

 5. Supervise Interactions

-Even if your cat is a big ball of fluff who wouldn’t hurt a fly, it’s important to supervise all interactions between your baby and your cat.
+Even if your cat is a big ball of fluff who wouldn’t hurt a fly, it’s important when to supervise all interactions when cats are around newborns.
 Even if your cat doesn’t mean to hurt your baby, inquisitiveness or a nervous movement can lead to unfortunate accidents.

 Use a screen door for the baby’s nursery to allow you to keep the cat out, but still keep an eye on your baby.